Which Rogers Cup moment is THE Rogers Cup moment? With your help, we’re about to find out.

 Two young and relatively unknown Canadians (at the time) – Raonic and Pospisil – take on the world No. 1 and world No. 2 Nadal and Djokovic in a first-round doubles match on Opening Night in 2010 – and defeat the two best players in the world!

-18-year-old Ana Ivanovic wins the biggest title of her career in Montreal after defeating Martina Hingis in the final and becomes the WTA’s newest star.
+18-year-old Ana Ivanovic wins the biggest title of her career in Montreal after defeating Martina Hingis in the final, becoming the WTA’s newest star.

-19-year-old Nadal beats Andre Agassi in a much-anticipated final of generations, and Rafa’s first hard court title.
+19-year-old Nadal beats Andre Agassi in a much-anticipated final of generations, earning Rafa his first hard court title.

 Federer wins his first Rogers Cup title in 2004, just a few months after becoming world No. 1 for the first time.

 Serena Williams goes on a statement-making march to the title in 2011.
 After nearly a year away from the game following a hematoma and pulmonary embolism, she goes on to defeat Sam Stosur in the final for her second Rogers Cup title.

 2014: Serena v.
 Venus, XXV

 After a 14-year absence in Montreal, Venus and Serena meet in the semifinals for the 25th time of their careers with big sis beating lil sis.

 1995: Legends clash in Canada

 Agassi beats Pete Sampras in the final in their only meeting in Canada, their fourth match-up that year.
 It was also the last match played in the old stadium at Jarry Park in Montreal.